Historizing Metrics Stored in Database

 To view individual series, click the Series icon and then the chart link.

-Now that you have data being continuously inserted into ATSD by Collector, you can:
+Data being continuously inserted into ATSD by Collector enables:

-- Visualize data with portals.
+- Data visualization with portals.
 Show hourly orders overlaid with previous day/week/etc.